franneck94/GW2_RotaHelper/ISSUES.md

 - double skill removal does not wor kfor first occurence

 - Greyed out skills: add cast time and wait that to go to next (pop)
+    - Multi gray cast timt elogic does not work